anguskk109/NLP-course-projects/README.md

 ---

-> **Note**: The original datasets are hosted on the university's `teach.cs` servers and are not included in this public repository for copyright reasons.
+> **Note**: The original datasets are hosted on the UofT servers and are not included in this public repository for copyright reasons.